 This guide is organized with activities to support each lesson.
-Class viewing and working together through the program is part of the structure, followed by interactive, fun activities that develop verbal acquisition and communicative skills.
-Handouts and image cards are provided for your convenience, and may be reproduced to distribute to students.
+Viewing and working through the online program as a class is part of the structure, followed by interactive, fun classroom activities that develop communicative skills.
+Handouts, flashcards, and other interactive activity materials are provided for your convenience and may be reproduced to distribute to students.

 You should pick and choose the activities that are most appropriate for your classroom environment and students' needs.
-Because this guide is designed for a wide range of learning situations, you can be flexible to determine what works best for your students.
+Because this guide is designed for a wide range of learning situations, you can be flexible in determining what works best for your students.
 For example, you might divide a longer activity into smaller chunks to fit your schedule, redesign an activity to fit the resources you have, or skip an activity if learners have already mastered the material.
 A general time estimate for each activity is given and can be adjusted to fit a class session.